 - If he is vomiting after eating, that’s a sign of dysregulation and a disconnection with his body.
 It’s also a symptom of an eating disorder.

-We have a directory of HAES professionals to help you get started.
+We have a directory of non-diet professionals to help you get started.

 Why do people binge eat?